-Q: What are some things to do on South Lamar?
+Q: What are the best things to do on South Lamar?

 A: The South Lamar corridor offers a little bit of everything – some of Austin’s best restaurants, numerous places to live, access to the Hike & Bike Trail and live music, to name a few.

-Q: What are some good places to eat on South Lamar?
+Q: What are the best restaurants on South Lamar?

 A: Although South Lamar has world-class establishments like Uchi and a local favorite Odd Duck, my favorite would be Matt’s El Rancho, hands down.
 It is by far the best combination of ambience, Mexican food and drinks in town.
 There is nothing better than sitting on their patio on a Friday night enjoying a frozen margarita (or their famous Knockout Martini) and the Bob Armstrong queso with friends and family.
 Pro tip – try the grilled redfish tacos on flour – they’re a life-changing experience!

 A: The South Lamar corridor, like so many other parts of Austin, has experienced significant changes in the past 5 to 7 years, most notably the construction of over 2,500 apartment units with at least 1,000 units still under construction.
 This has made the area a hotbed for new restaurants, bars and other retailers.

 While few people used to actually live on South Lamar (but rather in the neighborhoods off of it), all of these multi-family developments have an actual Lamar address.
 This has made the street more walkable, in general, but has increased the traffic significantly.
 It can be an absolute bear to cross the river in the mornings toward downtown as thousands of people are feeding onto Lamar to get to work.
 There was recently a bond passed that includes improvements to the South Lamar corridor which are currently underway, so let’s hope that will ease some of the pain us South Lamar residents feel every day.

 Q: Why is South Lamar a good spot for companies?